-The authorization diskette with the authorizations necessary for the use of SIMATIC software is only delivered with versions containing the corresponding SIMATIC software.
+The License Key Disk with the authorizations and License Keys necessary for the use of SIMATIC software is only delivered with versions containing the corresponding SIMATIC software.

-The installation of the authorizations is described in Section 3.3.1 "Cold Start of the PG".
+The installation of the authorizations or the activation of the License Keys is described in Section 3.3.1 "Cold Start of the PG".